-Every year there’s a lot of hype about how bad the flu season is.
-They do this on purpose, even when they know the season is average, just to push flu shots.
-But let’s suppose that we have a nasty flu season like they always say.
+Every year, there’s a lot of hype about how bad the flu season is.
+They do this purposefully, even when they know the season is average, just to push flu shots.
+But let’s suppose that we have a nasty flu season, like they always say.
 There are two general sides:

 - Get your flu shot!